SuperOfficeDocs/superoffice-docs/docs/en/diary/learn/group-view.md

 Displayed here are all the users and resources you added to the group view.
 To remove a user or a resource from this list, select it and click <i class="ph ph-arrow-circle-left" aria-label="Arrow left"></i>.
 The users and resources you have chosen are displayed in the group view in the same order as in the pane on the right.
 To change this order, select a user or resource and click <i class="ph ph-arrow-circle-up" aria-label="Arrow up"></i> <i class="ph ph-arrow-circle-down" aria-label="Arrow down"></i> to move it up or down.

-## <a id="troubleshoot"></a>Why is the Edit button greyed out?
+## <a id="troubleshoot"></a>Why is the Edit option greyed out?

 You can change only group views created by you.
-In a predefined group view, the **Edit** button is greyed out to indicate that you cannot change it here.
+In a predefined group view, the **Edit** option is greyed out to indicate that you cannot change it here.
 These group views contain all users assigned to the specific groups. [!include[SM](../../learn/includes/are-defined-sm.md)]

 To edit and save a predefined group view, select the **Copy** option and save the view with a new name.